Top attacks against M365

 Impact: HIGH

-As we’ve demonstrated, there are multiple ways phishing can lead to high impact attacks.
-M365 is a fantastic productivity and modern workplace tool but you need to ensure you have firstly, properly secured it and secondly, that you have the means to detect and respond to attacks quickly.
 Speed is vital here as catching those successful identity attacks before the attacks move on (before the actual data theft or before the ransomware is deployed) is essential.
 This is often referred to as ‘disrupting the attacker kill chain’ or ‘shifting left’ – this means stopping the attack early and is an essential element of cyber resilience.

 The graphic below shows a typical timeline for a ransomware attack and illustrates the importance of detecting and responding to attacks as early as possible.